rust-lang/rfcs/text/0000-placement-by-return.md

 > After all, we surely want to support them eventually. [...]
 If this RFC is accepted, but we later discover that supporting fallible allocators requires a completely different design, we'll end up having to maintain two new sets of APIs in all the collections, on top of the existing non-placement-aware APIs.
 One set of duplicate APIs will already be a (well-justified) burden for language learners; there's no need to add another!

 That said, I believe that this RFC is an acceptable Minimum Viable Product.
-To put it bluntly, any solution for faillible placement will probably require months of debate and analysis work, that will take away from the core proposal.
+To put it bluntly, any solution for faillible placement will probably require months of debate and analysis work, that would unnecessarily slow down the core proposal.

-(Also, while a lot of people have shown enthusiasm for "split the discriminat" solution, I personally believe this enthusiasm is partly due to them underestimating the amount of semantic work needed to implement it.)
+(Also, while a lot of people have shown enthusiasm for "split the discriminant" solution, I personally believe this enthusiasm is partly due to them underestimating the amount of semantic work needed to implement it.)

 I also believe that this RFC is a good base for future development.
-While I don't want to commit to any future solution for faillible placement, both solutions this RFC proposes are compatible with this RFC; I believe that any potential solution would rely on GCE as well (for reasons explained in [rationale-and-alternatives]).
+While I don't want to commit to any future solution for faillible placement, both solutions this RFC proposes are compatible with this RFC, and I believe that any potential solution would rely on GCE as well (for the reasons explained in [rationale-and-alternatives]).

 ## Integration with futures, streams, serde, and other I/O stuff